warpstreamlabs/bento/website/docs/components/about.md

 ---
 title: Components
 sidebar_label: About
-description: Learn about Benthos components
+description: Learn about Bento components
 ---

 A good ninja gets clued up on its gear.